Mhishamz/data-engineering-zoomcamp/README.md

 # data-engineering-zoomcamp
-This a repository which I try to solve porblems of data engineering zoomcamp 2026
+This is a repository for solving porblems of data engineering zoomcamp 2026